 Entrepreneurs focus obsessively on the income statement.
 It’s their bragging rights.
 It’s what they talk about at the country club and with their CEO groups, vendors, family, and friends.
 What they don’t talk about is their balance sheet.
 They may talk about cash, but that’s about it.
-And that’s really too bad.
+And that’s too bad.
 It’s misguided and simply wrong-minded.
 Your income statement tells you how fast you’re going, while your balance sheet tells you how long you can stay in the race at that pace.
-The balance sheet is the fuel tank, and working capital is the jet fuel inside that tank.
+The balance sheet is the fuel tank, and the working capital is the jet fuel inside that tank.

-The problem is, most entrepreneurs really don’t understand working capital.
+The problem is, most entrepreneurs don’t understand working capital.
 They don’t understand how to manage it, how to use it as fuel, or how do you make sure it’s there to achieve your dreams.
 And let’s face it.
 Dreams are the reason you started this business in the first place.

 So, let’s understand how working capital drives cash, drives profit, and drives growth.
 The following story will highlight exactly how that happens.

-The Tale of Two Companies – Why managing Working Capital is Critical to your long term Success.
+The Tale of Two Companies – Why Managing Working Capital is Critical to Your long term Success.

 Suppose there are two companies and both companies have the same level of revenue, and both have the same gross margin.
 To keep this example as simple as possible, we’ll assume that both companies have the same cash balances.
-We’ll also assume that the customers of both companies have terms of pay 100% in cash as soon as the company ships the product.
+We’ll also assume that the customers of both companies have terms of paying 100% in cash as soon as the company ships the product.
 Therefore, NO Accounts Receivable!
-Lastly, we’ll also assume that the vendors of both companies are paid 100% as soon as the product is received at each companies’ dock and is recorded as inventory.
+Lastly, we’ll also assume that the vendors of both companies are paid 100% as soon as the product is received at each company’s dock and is recorded as inventory.
 So, NO Accounts Payable either!
 Just inventory and identical cash balances as the primary component of working capital.

-Same Revenue, Same Margins, No AR and No AP.
+Same Revenue, Same Margins, No AR, and No AP.
 Furthermore, because both companies have the same size, we will assume that their sales and administrative expense are the same.
 Thus, their profits are precisely the same.